Franz Egon von Fürstenberg-Heiligenberg

 Franz Egon von Fürstenberg-Heiligenberg (10 April 1626 – 1 April 1682) was a German count in the Holy Roman Empire.
-He was prime minister for the Archbishop-Elector of Cologne, and at the same time worked for Louis XIV of France influencing affairs in the Empire.
+He was prime minister for Maximilian Henirich, Archbishop-Elector of Cologne, and at the same time worked for Louis XIV of France influencing affairs in the Empire.
 Franz eventually became Prince-Bishop of Strassburg.

 Early life

-Born on 10 April 1626 in Heiligenberg, Franz was an elder son of Egon VIII of Fürstenberg-Heiligenberg (1588–1635), who served with distinction as a Bavarian general in the Thirty Years' War.
+Born on 10 April 1626 in Heiligenberg, Franz was the eldest son of Egon VIII of Fürstenberg-Heiligenberg (1588–1635), who served with distinction as a Bavarian general in the Thirty Years' War.

 Around 1640, Franz attended the Gymnasium Tricoronatum with his younger brother Wilhelm.
-There they met Maximilian Henry of Bavaria, forming a friendship which would guide all three careers.
+There they met Maximilian Henirich von Bayern, forming a friendship which would guide all three careers.